Warren Buffett Indicator Predicts Stock Market Crash in 2017

 One of Warren Buffett’s greatest investing mantras is to “be greedy when others are fearful and fearful when others are greedy.”
 Never has more sound advice been given, especially in the early days of 2017.

-The year may still be in its infancy, but investors already know it’s going to be a volatile 2017.
+We have a little over six months left until 2018, and investors know it’s been a volatile first half of 2017.
 First, there’s President Donald Trump’s economic action plan to cut taxes and increase spending.
 Will this translate into sustainable economic growth?
 What about Donald Trump’s perceived protectionist views?
 Will it lead to a trade war with China and Mexico?

 Will the U.K. get the clean Brexit it’s looking for or will it be drawn out and painful?
 Ultimately, will Brexit undermine the U.K.’s economic growth and cobble the fragile European economy?

-Speaking of Europe, there are a number of key elections taking place this year in Europe, in the Netherlands, France, Germany, and Italy.
+Speaking of Europe, a number of key European elections took place this year and more are on the way in regions like France, Germany, and Portugal.
 Unexpected results could destabilize the already-fragile region.

 Lest we forget the saber rattling from North Korea, geopolitical tensions in the Middle East, and terrorist attacks.
 All of these events will have an impact on the U.S. economy and, by extension, the stock market.